Bharath1910/wifi_login_script/README.md

 		"campus_endpoint": ""
 	}
 	```
-	> Note: The above endpoints are the default endpoints for the university and campus wifi.
+	> **Note:** The above endpoints are the default endpoints for the hostel and campus wifi.
 If the endpoints are changed, you can find the new endpoints by inspecting the network requests in the browser's developer tools.

 ## Usage
 ```